THE DAILY SEVEN

 A monthly newsletter for the Tri-City Young Marines, their parents, and our supporters.

-Best wishes go out to those Young Marines that are celebrating their birthday this month.
+Best wishes go out to those Young Marines that are celebrating their birthday this month and last month.

 It is okay to bring treats (like cupcakes) to a meeting to help celebrate your Young Marine or Recruits birthday.
 Please bring napkins or forks/plates if dessert warrants something other than a napkin.